 - Proof of payment of the $190 USD visa application fee – see step 3 above.

 Step 5.
-Attend your appointment at the Applicant Service Center to submit your photograph and fingerprints.
-If your appointment is at the U.S. Consulate in Monterrey, you will first go to the Applicant Service Center to submit your photograph and fingerprints.
+Attend your appointment at the Applicant Service Center.
+If your appointment is at the U.S. Embassy or a Consulate, you or an agent will first go to the Applicant Service Center to submit your documentation.

 Step 6.
-Come to your visa interview at the U.S. Consulate two days later.
+If requested to interview, come to your visa interview at the U.S. Embassy or Consulate two days later.
 It is important to tell the truth during your interview.
 You must disclose any previous arrests, prior time spent in the United States and times that you attempted to cross the border.
 These activities do not necessarily disqualify you from the H-2 visa program.
 However, concealing prior unlawful presence, crossing attempts or arrests will result in the denial of the visa and may lead to a permanent visa ineligibility.

 Step 7.
 If approved, receive your visa and travel to a U.S. port of entry and apply for admission as an H-2 worker.